TRANSFAC 2.0

 Welcome to the new era of Precision Medicine!

-Genome Enhancer provides a powerful synergism between the automatic pipeline for multi-omics data processing and the comprehensive bioinformatics toolbox of the geneXplain® platform integrated with TRANSFAC, TRANSPATH, and HumanPSD databases.
+Genome Enhancer provides a powerful synergism between the automatic pipeline for multi-omics data processing and the comprehensive bioinformatics toolbox of the geneXplain® platform integrated with the TRANSFAC, TRANSPATH, and HumanPSD databases.

 Genome Enhancer offers: